Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <h3> Basic Javascript for Leaflet </h3> <br>

-<p> For web maps, most of the customization work is done in javascript.
-Typically it is best to approach this by starting with a simple web map and adding features one by one to minimize errors.   </p> <br>
+<p> For web maps, most of the customization work is done using javascript.
+Typically, it is best to approach this by starting with a simple web map and adding features one by one to minimize errors.   </p> <br>

 <p> The code below creates a basic Leaflet web map of the 50 US States and the District of Columbia.
 I have added lines to each comment to explain what they do.
 The first line creates the map and map object that can later be used with other codes -- the setView command is appended to the map creation to hover the map over the 50 contiguous states.
 Next, a tile layer is loaded into Leaflet -- in this case it is OpenStreetMaps.
 This layer serves as a backdrop and point of reference for the other layer that we will input.
 In this case, that other layer is a geojson file of the 50 US States and Washington D.C..
 If this layer had been hosted on a web server, then we could simply load the script into Leaflet.
 Since we are loading it from a GitHub repository, however, we have to use an additional extension to easily extract the geojson from a url.
 This is where the Leaflet Ajax extension comes in -- it simplifies the process of having to come up with another script.
 The direct url to the geojson is stored in a variable, and then a specific Leaflet Ajax command instantiates it into the map. </p> <br>